Rob Base & DJ E-Z Rock: Personal lives

-Rob Base, born Robert Ginyard on May 18, 1967, was born and raised in Harlem.
+Rob Base was born Robert Ginyard on May 18, 1967.
+In the fourth grade, he relocated in New York City from the Bronx to Harlem in Manhattan, where he became a classmate of DJ E-Z Rock.
 He attended Harlem public schools and loved music.
-Influenced by rap, he began his journey and performed in talent shows and at as many open mic or hip-hop events as he could.
+Influenced by rap, he performed in talent shows and at as many open mic or hip-hop events as possible.
 His first child, De'Jené Ginyard, was born in 1989 to his then-girlfriend Rhonda Dunbar, with whom he was in a relationship from 1986 to 1990.
 In 1991, Base met April, and in 1992, they had a son, Robert Ginyard Jr. They subsequently took guardianship of April's cousin Dysell.
 Base and April married and remained together until her death in September 2013.

-DJ E-Z Rock died on April 27, 2014 at age 46 after a diabetic seizure.
+DJ E-Z Rock died on April 27, 2014, at age 46 after complications from diabetes.